learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 Banking and enterprise SaaS applications implement **global logout** using the `storage` event: when a user logs out in one tab, a flag is written to `localStorage`, all other open tabs detect the `storage` event and immediately redirect to the login page.
 This prevents the security risk of stale authenticated sessions remaining active in background tabs.
-The same pattern is used by Google's suite — logging out of Gmail in one tab logs you out of Google Docs in another.
+The same pattern is used by Google\'s suite — logging out of Gmail in one tab logs you out of Google Docs in another.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>